Returning you safely to Earth.

 In the event of an emergency, you have to be able to rely on your reserve 100%.
-This is why the new PEPPER CROSS LIGHT sets new standards in deployment times and descent stability.
-Its symmetric shape helps reduce side drift to a minimum, which is always a theme with this design of reserve.
-Maximum safety doesn’t need to be bulky or heavy: the smallest sized PEPPER CROSS LIGHT starts at 990 grams.
+That’s why the PEPPER CROSS LIGHT increases your safety decisively.
+Thanks to its design, the square rescue chute has a very short deployment time and high pendular stability – two factors that can be crucial when the situation gets dicey.
+Large surface areas ensure a low rate of descent and the symmetrical structure helps reduce side drift to a minimum.
+This means that a stable descent with a pleasant landing is possible.
+Maximum safety doesn’t need to be bulky or heavy: the smallest sized PEPPER CROSS LIGHT starts at only 990 grams.

 All who regularly pack their reserves themselves will really appreciate the inner container with its special line compartment.
-Robust materials ensure that this reserve will remain in top condition for many a year.
+Robust materials ensure that this reserve will remain in top condition for many of years.

 FAST OPENING TIMES